OfficeDev/office-js-docs-pr/docs/develop/auth-external-add-ins.md

 You should be familiar with the pros and cons of the Implicit flow and the Authorization Code flow.
 For more infomation about these two flows, see [Authorization Code](https://tools.ietf.org/html/rfc6749#section-1.3.1) and [Implicit](https://tools.ietf.org/html/rfc6749#section-1.3.2).

+> [!NOTE]
->**Note:** You also have the option of using a middleman service to perform authorization and pass the access token to your add-in.
+> You also have the option of using a middleman service to perform authorization and pass the access token to your add-in.
 For details about this scenario, see the **Middleman services** section later in this article.

 ## Using the Implicit flow in Office Add-ins
 The best way to find out if an online service supports the Implicit flow is to consult the service's documentation.
 For services that support the Implicit flow, you can use the **Office-js-helpers** JavaScript library to do all the detailed work for you: